gcgarner/IOTstack/README.md

 To add the password run `./terminal_mosquitto.sh`, i put some helper text in the script.
 Basically you use the `mosquitto_passwd -c /etc/mosquitto/passwd MYUSER` command, replacing MYUSER with your username. it will then ask you to type your password and confirm it. exiting with `exit`.

 Step 2
-edit the file called ./mosquitto/mosquitto.conf and remove the comment in front of password_file.
+edit the file called mosquitto/mosquitto.conf and remove the comment in front of password_file.
 Stop and Start and you should be good to go.
 Type those credentials into Nodered etc

+### Postgres
+in the file postgres/postgres.env. change the user, password and default database

 ## Node-red GPIO
+To communicate to your pi's GPIO you need to install `node-red-node-pi-gpiod` from the palette.
+The nice thing is that you can now connect to multiple pis from the same nodered.

+You need to make sure the pigpdiod is running.
+The recommented method is listed here https://github.com/node-red/node-red-nodes/tree/master/hardware/pigpiod
+Basically you run the following command `sudo nano /etc/rc.local` and add the line '/usr/bin/pigpiod' above 'exit 0' and reboot the pi. there is an option to secure the service see the writeup

+drop the gpio node and use your pi's IP:8888 (127.0.0.1 wont work)